Hocking - Pearsall

 Employment conditions in Hocking - Pearsall demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-In September 2025, 8,678 residents were employed, with an unemployment rate of 3.2% and workforce participation at 71.0%.
-Leading industries include health care & social assistance, construction, and retail trade.
-Construction shows strong specialization, with an employment share 1.4 times the regional level.
-Conversely, professional & technical services have lower representation at 6.8%, compared to the regional average of 8.2%.
+Leading employment industries among residents comprise health care & social assistance, construction, and retail trade.
+The area shows particularly strong specialization in construction, with an employment share of 1.4 times the regional level.
+Conversely, professional & technical services show lower representation at 6.8% versus the regional average of 8.2%.
+The area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment